interledger/interledger.github.io/_content/setup-wallets-commandline.md

 }
 ```

-**`originalAmount`** is the amount that you wanted to send.
+- **`originalAmount`** is the amount that you wanted to send.

-**`amountDelivered`** is the amount your friend actually received.
+- **`amountDelivered`** is the amount your friend actually received.

-**`amountSent`** is the amount that actually got sent to your friend.
+- **`amountSent`** is the amount that actually got sent to your friend.

 In this example, all three values are the same.

 ### 5. Receive test XRP

-Set up a xpring.io Testnet account and a rafiki.money account so you have two destination pointers to work with.
+Set up a Xpring Testnet account and a rafiki.money account so you have two destination pointers to work with.
 Experiment with sending and receiving test XRP in both directions.
 Check your balance to make sure that the money has arrived in your account.

 ### Combine GUI and commmand-line interaction

 If you log in to your accounts at [rafiki.money](https://rafiki.money) and [https://wallet.ilpv4.dev](https://wallet.ilpv4.dev), you can directly see the results of the commands you perform.